aravinda-1402/CycleGAN/README.md

 # Zombify

-Trained CycleGAN to convert a human image to a zombie image.
+Trained CycleGAN to convert a human image to a zombie image.<br>

  <img src="zombify elon.jpg" width="1000"/><br>